 Only those who have met the following conditions will receive a certificate of attendance:

-Please note that only one certificate of attendance will be sent per login link.
-It will therefore be important to identify yourself correctly when you log in on October 30.
+Note that only one attendance certificate will be sent to you per connection link.
+It will therefore be important to identify yourself properly when you connect to the virtual event on May 14.

-If you wish to obtain more information on the number of hours credited, we recommend that you contact your professional order directly.
+If you would like more information on the number of hours credited, we recommend that you contact your professional order directly.